manu97a/Data-Source-Analyst-Homework/README.md

 * Troubleshooting guides: Instructions on how the functions were designed are explained in the API_Documentation.md file, including how to handle potential errors when using the API.

-## /Postman_Collection
+## /Jupyter Notebook
-Includes Postman and Jupyter Notebook for easily testing API endpoints and demonstrating API interactions and data retrieval.
+Includes Jupyter Notebook for easily testing API endpoints and demonstrating API interactions and data retrieval.
 The troubleshooting guides are explained into the Jupyter Notebook.

 For a better understanding of all the functions, run the Jupyter notebook located at Jupyter_Notebook/DATA_EXTRACT_TEST.ipynb, where you can test each function and explore various use cases.